ahmed-git/weather-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

+It is a copy of the weather Javascript project in <a href="https://github.com/ahmed-git/weather">ahmed-git/weather repository</a>, but with angular techniques.
+Don't forget to create an account, if you dont' have one, at <a href="https://www.weatherbit.io/api">weatherbit API</a> and use the key provided in src/app/weather.service.ts.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.